 Data science will have a major impact on product development

 The final point I’d like to mention is data science, or machine learning, as a business impact driver.
-There are programming languages and tools focused on certain problem domains or business domains, and machine learning is one that’s currently garnering big hype.
+There are programming languages and tools focused on certain problem domains or business domains, and alongside agile development practices, machine learning is one that’s currently garnering big hype.
 It seems like data science companies have been popping up everywhere recently, proposing magical solutions to business problems of all kinds.

 This is because machine learning still requires a high level of technical skill to be used properly.
 At the moment, you need to have a PhD to be able to manage data at the level required for business applications.

 But the more tools like these develop, and the more their applications grow, the more people will have access to them.
-As with every major technological change, it’s only a matter of time before data science becomes a commodity expertise like any other.
+As with every major technological change – again, see the adoption of agile development practices as an example – it’s only a matter of time before data science becomes a commodity expertise like any other.
 I imagine that within two years, everyone at Mooncascade will have the skill set required for working on machine learning projects.

-The takeaway here for businesses working in data science is that it’s important to start investing in product development as well.
+The takeaway here for businesses working in data science is that it’s important to start investing in product development as well as agile development practices and everything else we’ve talked about today.
 Machine learning doesn’t exist in isolation, and for its results to shine, it has to be packaged in a high quality UX.
 On the other hand, if you’re a business focused on product development, start building your data science competencies.
 As with design thinking and automatization, data science will soon be a norm, and avoiding it, like any other major change, will only come back to haunt you in the long run.